George Mosse: The United States

 In 1939, Mosse's family relocated to the United States, and he continued his undergraduate studies at the Quaker Haverford College, earning a B.A. in 1941.
 He went on to graduate studies at Harvard University, where he benefited from a scholarship reserved for students born in Berlin-Charlottenburg.
 His 1946 PhD dissertation on English constitutional history of the 16th and 17th centuries, supervised by Charles Howard McIlwain, was subsequently published as The Struggle for Sovereignty in England (1950).

 With others of what he describes politically as the "Spanish Civil War generation", Mosse was a member of the Socialist Club at Harvard.
 They were, he concedes, naive about the nature of the Soviet Union, seen first and foremost as the opponent of fascism, and the indispensable ally against Hitler.

 Mosse's first academic appointment as an historian was at the University of Iowa, where he focused on religion in early modern Europe and published a concise study of the Reformation that became a widely used textbook.
 Here he organized opposition to McCarthyism and, in 1948, support for the Progressive Party presidential campaign of Henry A. Wallace.
 Despite being in the center of a conservative farm state, he experienced no personal repercussions.
 Against Joseph McCarthy he found allies among conservative Republicans who regarded the red-baiting senator as a "disruptive radical".

 In 1955, Mosse moved to the University of Wisconsin–Madison and began to lecture on modern history.
 His The Culture of Western Europe: The Nineteenth and Twentieth Centuries, an Introduction (1961), which summarizes these lectures, was also widely adopted as a textbook.

 Mosse taught for more than thirty years at the University of Wisconsin, where he was named a John C. Bascom Professor of European History and a Weinstein-Bascom Professor of Jewish Studies, while concurrently holding the Koebner Professorship of History at Hebrew University of Jerusalem.
 Beginning in 1969, Mosse spent one semester each year teaching at the Hebrew University.
-He also held appointments as a visiting professor at the University of Tel Aviv and the Ludwig Maximilian University of Munich.
+He also held appointments as a visiting professor at the University of Tel Aviv and LMU Munich.
 After retiring from the University of Wisconsin in 1989, he taught at Cambridge University and Cornell University.
 He was named the first research historian in residence at the U.S. Holocaust Memorial Museum.